bedrockio/model/README.md

 A: When a model has fields with `readAccess`, documents require extra context to be able to serialize properly.
-In practice this means calling `toObject` on the document without a `scopes` option will generate this warning.
-This also means that methods like `console.log` that internally call `toString` on the document will also cause this.
+In practice this means calling `toObject` on the document without the `scopes` option will generate this warning.
+This also means that functions like `console.log` that internally call `toString` on the document will also show warnings.
 Possible causes include:

 - `console.log(document)` - solution here is to remove the log or use the `serializeDocument` helper in bedrock core.